stormbeard/thesis/proposal/proposal.md

-To remedy the problems that arise from hetereogeneous cluster configurations discussed in the previous section, I plan to implement an adaptive replica placement algorithm for the Nutanix distributed filesystem.
+To remedy the problems that arise from hetereogeneous cluster configurations discussed in the previous section, I plan to implement an adaptive replica placement algorithm for the Nutanix distributed file system.
 This algorithm uses a "fitness value" that is calculated from various statistics available for each disk such as disk fullness and queue depth.
 These fitness values are to be used to rank each disk when selecting where the Stargate will place data.
 This should mitigate many problems seen with heterogeneous Nutanix clusters.

 ### Fitness Values